-Budgeted Income Statement does not just benefit the company, but also makes sense from the point of view of the investors and lenders.
+A Budgeted Income Statement does not just benefit the company but also makes sense from the point of view of the investors and lenders.
 Existing and potential investors would always want to know where the company is standing financially.
-And also, how confident the company is when it comes to its performance in the financial period.
+And also how confident the company is when it comes to its performance in the financial period.

-Lenders, on the other hand, would not bet on a company that does not estimate their income and future performance.
+On the other hand, Lenders would not bet on a company that does not estimate its income and future performance.
 Before extending the loan, the lenders would want to know the capacity of the company to pay it back with interest.
-Therefore, budgeted financial statements are necessary, and help the lenders and potential investors to decide if they want to invest in a company or not.
+Therefore, budgeted financial statements are necessary and help the lenders and potential investors to decide if they want to invest in a company or not.

 In some cases, although rare, the company can show the variance between the actual and budgeted assets and liabilities.